kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-23-psychedelic-orange-garfield.md

 There could be evolutionary reasons for this, such as the need for the human being to be able to recognise landmarks (images) as we walked through a landscape (space) and listened to our environment in order to scan for potential dangers (sounds).
 Whatever the reasons, this is how the mind is built, and knowing this means we can leverage that aspect of the mind to be able to remember things - we can work with how memory works, rather than against it.

-In order to work with the mind, we use memory techniques.
+In order to work with the memory, we use memory techniques.
 Memory techniques basically work by creating images associated with what you want to remember, and placing them in a space, because as we've seen above, the memory likes images and spaces.
 All memory techniques basically come down to these two things - generating images, and places those images in a space.

 When we want to recall a piece of information, the mind will very quickly be able to access the image in the space - think of it as a kind of interior library that you can create in your own mind.